mapbox/underreact/README.md

 }
 ```

-It is generally a good idea to use the above method for importing assets, because:
+It is generally a good idea to use the above method for importing assets because:

-- throws a compilation error when an asset is missing.
+- It would throw a compilation error when an asset is missing.
-- filenames include hashing for browser caching.
+- The assets would be processed by Underreact and would get hash added to their filenames for a better caching.

-If you cannot use this method and want to place some of your assets in the [publicDirectory](#publicdirectory), you can create links with the help of the in built environment variable `BASE_PATH`:
+If you cannot use this method, you can place assets in the [`publicDirectory`](#publicdirectory) and create a link using the `BASE_PATH` environment variable as shown below:

 ```js
 function Header() {